bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Labs/openmp/lab1.md

 When the master thread reaches this line, it forks additional threads to carry out the work enclosed in the block following the #pragma construct.
 The block is executed by all threads in parallel.
 The original thread will be denoted as master thread with thread-id 0.

-Example, let's have multiple threads write  "Hello, world" in parallel.
+_hellosmp.c:_  We'll have multiple threads write  "Hello, world" in parallel.
 Let's create the following file, and save it as ```hellosmp.c```.
-The OpenMP functions are included in a header file called ```omp.h```.

 ```
 #include < stdio.h >